How to enable site survey mode on Cisco Wireless CW9179F large public venue Wi-Fi 7 access point

 Take a deep breath before you do this

 If you switch the AP from Site Survey mode back to CAPWAP mode, you will no longer be able to log in via its Console port.
 The mode change wipes all CAPWAP settings of the AP including credentials.
-If you proceed with switch to CAPWAP mode, you will have to perform these steps to regain Console port access:
+This is called the FIPS mode.
+To recreate the default cisco/Cisco credentials on the AP, perform the FIPS reset:

 1. Join the AP to a Catalyst 9800 controller